bentsai/klog/README.md

 [Taskpaper](https://www.taskpaper.com/) format.
 My use is slightly different, and I don't need the Taskpaper-ness, but I do appreciate that it renders nicely in [Markdown](http://daringfireball.net/projects/markdown/).

+The klog entry format is such that each line begins with a timestamp.
+This means you can have multiple clients write to the file in any order because it is trivial to sort the file.

 ## Usage

 ### Writing